Fed's Evans says have to be nervous about yield curve, but U.S. economy solid

 “I see things impeding inflation a bit, and I want to see inflation get up.
 So my own path is not to expect a funds rate increase until next year, probably, the second half,” Evans said.

+He added that with downside risks looming and uncertainties rife, it is prudent for the Fed to wait for more economic data and also said a cut was a possibility if the economy softened even more or inflation ran too low.

+That echoed the view of fellow policymaker Atlanta Fed President Raphael Bostic, who on Friday said both possibilities are on the table for him.

-In January, he said the Fed could hike interest rates three times in 2019 assuming the U.S. economy remained reasonably strong.
+In January, Evans said the Fed could hike interest rates three times in 2019 assuming the U.S. economy remained reasonably strong.

 Last week, the U.S. central bank left rates steady in a range of 2.25 percent to 2.5 percent.
 Fresh forecasts showed 11 of 17 Fed policymakers expected no rate change for the rest of the year, up from just two in December.